George Lane Trading Strategy

 1. The stochastic line is in the overbought zone (above level 80);

-George Lane always used a stop order in his strategy, and made sure that it was much smaller than the potential profit from a reversal.
+George Lane always used a stop order in his strategy, ensuring it was much smaller than the potential profit from a reversal.

-In one of his interviews, he said that the only thing a trader can definitely influence in the market is the size of his own loss.
+In one of his interviews, he stated that the only thing a trader can truly influence in the market is the size of their own loss.